 2.3 Hypothesis: There will be a difference in the decrease in metal concentration between samples degrading onshore and in water.

-Heading for this??
-(Methods
+Methods

 Sargassum was collected from Tutu Bay, St Thomas, USVI on August 7th and August 16th, 2023, processed on August 8th and August 16th, and placed in the field August 9th and August 17th.
-Samples were sorted by morphotype, Sargascoarsely cleaned, and spun dry in a salad spinner. .
+Samples were sorted by morphotype, coarsely cleaned, and spun dry in a low speed centrifuge.
 Sargassum fronds were divided, half going into a litter bag and half retained for initial metals determination.
 Enough fronds were divided until there was 35 g retained and 40 g placed in labeled litter bag with pore size.
 On August 7th one bag was retained for every one bag placed in the field, on August 16th in order to get more samples from collected Sargassum one bag was retained for every two samples of S natans I placed in the field.
 Total number of prepared samples of each morphotype is shown in Table One.
 Retained samples were stored at -18C until freeze dried.
 Dried samples were reweighed, crushed to powder and analyzed for metal concentration using ICPMS at x lab.

 Table One: Total number of samples placed in field on each sample day